 Reddit u/magadrac posted photos of his improvements after the 6th microdermabrasion session:

 Due to the intense exfoliation process, the skin may be pink within the next few hours right after the procedure, but it will then regain its’ natural color.

 The main conception behind microdermabrasion is to mechanically exfoliate the outermost layer of dead skin cells (the stratum corneum).
-Most devices provide vacuum/suction feature, which removes them, leaving your skin feeling and looking softer and rejuvenated.
-This way, you basically ‘deprive’ your skin from the dead cells, covering the healthy ones, and make it quickly replace them with new, healthy ones.
-Additionally, you will notice that your skin became lighter after the procedure.
-This is due to the fact that microdermabrasion in one of the most effective methods for eliminating dark spots or uneven pigmentation.
+Most devices provide a vacuum/suction feature, which removes them, leaving your skin feeling and looking softer and rejuvenated.
+This way, you basically ‘deprive’ your skin from the dead cells, covering the normal ones.
+Healthy cells are then formed to replace those that were exfoliated.

-Another thing to remember is that microdermabrasion sessions may provoke a cold sores flare-up if you already have the herpes virus infection.
-Cold sores may be triggered by the propulsion mechanism of microdermabrasion devices, so the best you can do in order to avoid a potential infection is to make sure your immune system is in a good shape right before performing the procedure.
+Another thing to remember is that microdermabrasion sessions may provoke cold sores flare-up if you already have the herpes virus infection.
+Cold sores may be triggered by the propulsion mechanism of microdermabrasion devices, so the best you can do in order to avoid a potential infection is to make sure your immune system is in a good condition right before performing the procedure.
 The oral intake of antiviral pills before the microdermabrasion session may be needed.